 - a.
 Title, number, and date of this document. - b.
 Which of either the electronic or print presentation functionality/formatting requirements herein apply throughout; identify any exceptions by specific paragraph number.
-Specify by type in cases where the presentation requirement of a type of manual(s) differs from the overall set of manuals (see 3.1.1). - c.
-If corrosion control information is required (see 3.2.1.7). - d.
-Whether battle damage data will be covered in a separate manual or as an appendix to the basic structural repair manual (see 1.2, 3.2.5 and 3.2.5.7). - e.
-If additional chapters, sections, or appendices are required (see 3.2.5.8). - f.
-If performance of inspection will be other than as specified in this document (see 4.2). - g.
+Specify by type in cases where the presentation requirement of a type of manual(s) differs from the overall set of manuals (see 3.1.1).

+- c.
+Whether corrosion control information is required in the basic structural repair manual or the corrosion control manual (see 3.2.1.7). - d.
+If battle damage data will be covered in a separate manual instead of as an appendix to the basic structural repair manual (see 1.2, 3.2.5 and 3.2.5.7). - e.
+If additional chapters or appendices are required (see 3.2.5.8). - f.
+The requirements for tests, reviews, and verifications specified for manuals developed under this specification (see 4.1). - g.
 Packaging requirements (see 5.1).